Equipment Removal & Request to Return Office Equipment

 1) Identify who is eligible to retrieve office equipment.
 Employees who are working 100% remotely should be given priority for removing the equipment they need.
 If an employee is assigned to work at UCLA, then a safe and functional workstation must remain at their campus work site and equipment should not be removed.

-3) Establish procedure for removal and return.
+3) Establish a procedure for removal and return.
 Departments are responsible for coordinating building access and may choose to have employees (with supervisory approval) pick up items or, when needed, have chairs and equipment delivered.
 Supervisors should review procedures with employees, including proper handling of materials and verifying their ability to safely remove equipment.
 See related information for safe lifting fact sheets.
 All employees coming to campus and their departments must follow campus procedures for minimizing the spread of COVID-19.
-An agreement has been put into place with the delivery service provider CPM to pick up and deliver task chairs and/or computer equipment from the office to employees’ remote worksites, if needed.

 Frequently Asked Questions